-Hi there, and welcome to my wildlife and travel portfolio.
+Hi there, and welcome to my portfolio site.

 My name is Hugo and I like photography.
 My first system camera was an 1972 OM-1 series 35mm, which was a gift from my father when I was 12.
 Since then, I have owned all kinds of devices from Brownies and compacts, to DSLRs and mirrorless systems.
 The best thing about photography is that no matter your skill level, you are always learning.
 Subsequently, I tend to think of myself as a perpetual hobbyist; which allows me to pick my battles and maintains a broad creative range.
 As I get asked all the time what cameras I use nowadays, I figured it best to put this info right here: I have been shooting Olympus M43 since 2014.
 Its great to be able to use all my legacy glass on the more modern bodies, and their portability allows me to travel further and use them in more physically taxing situations.
 Occasionally, I also use A-Mount cameras with my Minolta legacy glass – also a very satisfying combination.
 A more comprehensive kit list is viewable here.

-I take great care in framing my subjects to try to record something of the animal's character - not just describe the anatomy, and I don't shy away from black and white conversion where the tonal range permits.
-In fact, sometimes I consciously expose for it.
+I take great care in framing my subjects to try to record something of the animal's character - not just describe the anatomy.
 I also maintain a strict ethical code with no live-baiting or habitat destruction to record my images.
 I like to travel and constantly have my sights on the next photo project.
 I'm an Army brat, and have moved around a fair bit; so I guess it's in my nature.
 Despite this, I make sure to carbon offset all my trips via ClimateCare, who run some incredible projects from green energy development to freshwater provision in some of the most needy regions on Earth.

 Finally, for a selection of my favourite or experimental infrared photos, accompanied by field-notes which give insight and context, be sure to follow my Instagram.